-- 1. FY 2017 Unified Work Program - 2.
-Transportation Improvement Program for FY 2016 2019, TIP amendments and FLOP - 3.
-Update and adoption of the Transportation 2040 for Tomorrow Long Range Transportation Plan and any amendments - 4.
+- 1. FY 2018 Unified Work Program - 2.
+Transportation Improvement Program for FY 2017 2020, TIP amendments and FLOP - 3.
+Amendments (as needed) to the Transportation 2040 for Tomorrow Long Range Transportation Plan. - 4.
 Reports on technical assistance to various special studies and planning efforts - 5.
-Performance Measures, depending on the progress of the; - Statewide Technical Advisory Groups, - Local and regional planning proposals, and - Other planning initiatives - 6.
-Title VI and EJ documents for RMAP - 7.
-2015 Greenway Map & Planning Document with updates - 8.
+Performance Measures, depending on the progress of the; - Statewide Technical Advisory Groups, - Local and regional planning proposals, and - Other planning initiatives - Issuance of regulations from FHWA & FTA stemming from FAST Act - 6.
+Public Participation Plan for RMAP - 7.
+Coordinated Public Transit-Human Services Transportation Plan - 8.
 Update and adoption of the RMAP Bicycle / Pedestrian Plan, which was last adopted in 2008 - 9.
 RMAP / NEPA linkage table - 10.
-Rockford Regional Freight Study; follow-up from sub-area analysis and possible updates and further sub-area(s) evaluation - 11.
-Preparation of materials for the FHWA/FTA review of the RMAP MPO transportation planning process, tentatively schedule for the 1st half of FY 2016 (fall / winter of 2015).
+Rockford Regional Freight Study; follow-up from sub-area analysis and possible updates and further sub-area(s) evaluation